• Home

 Hello!

-• I am a Research Assistant Professor at the Institute for the Wireless Internet of Things, Northeastern University, Boston (CV).
+• I am a Research Assistant Professor at the Institute for Intelligent Networked Systems (INSI), Northeastern University, Boston (CV).
 My research interests are on

 • spectrum sharing and active/passive user coexistence

-• performance evaluation of end-to-end complex networks with experimental testbeds and system-level simulations.
+• performance evaluation of end-to-end complex networks with system-level simulations.

 • Previously, I was Principal Research Scientist at Northeastern.
 I obtained my Ph.D. in 2020 at the University of Padova, Italy, with Prof. Michele Zorzi.
 During my Ph.D., I visited New York University (NYU), in April 2017, AT&T Labs in Bedminster, NJ, in May and June 2018, and Northeastern University in March-July 2019.

-• Our O-RAN tutorial (open access) is one of most cited resources on this topic.
+• Our O-RAN tutorial (open access) is one of most cited resources on this topic (1000+ citations).
 You can find more resources on the OpenRAN Gym website.

 • I am interested in social and political issues, in particular the ones related to technology and the disruption brought by it.